Torus fibrations and localization of index III: Localization of equivariant Riemann-Roch numbers

 \section{Localization of equivariant Riemann-Roch numbers}

-Let $(M,\omega)$ be a closed prequantized symplectic manifold with prequantizing line bundle $(L,\nabla)$.
+Let $(M,\omega)$ be a closed prequantized symplectic manifold with $G$-equivariant prequantizing line bundle $(L,\nabla)$, i.e., $L$ is a Hermitian line bundle over $M$ with a Hermitian connection $\nabla$ whose curvature form is equal to $-2\pi\sqrt{-1}\omega$, and all these data are $G$-equivariant.
 Let $G$ be a torus and $K$ a compact Lie group.
 Suppose that $G\times K$ acts effectively on $(M,\omega)$ and the $G\times K$-action on $M$ lifts to $L$ preserving $\nabla$ and the Hermitian metric of $L$.
 Then, the action is Hamiltonian and each $G$-orbit is an isotropic torus in $M$.
 We denote the moment map for $G$-action associated with the lift by $\mu_G:M\to \g^*$.
 We assume that $0\in \g^*$ is a regular value of $\mu$.

 For these data one can define the $G\times K$ equivariant Riemann-Roch number $RR_{G\times K}(M,L)$ as the index of the Dolbeault operator whose coefficient is in $L$.
 We denote its $G$-invariant part by $RR_K^G(M,L)$.
 Note that $RR_K^G(M,L)$ is an element of the character ring $R(K)$ of $K$.